 Kris Montgomery, Assistant Artistic Director

 Kris studied acting at HB Studios in NYC, voice at Boston University and privately with opera singer Filippo DeStefano.
-She now works in the Information Technology Dept. for Smilow Cancer Hospital Care Centers, a division of Yale New Haven Hospital, and is the proud mother of 3 daughters.
-Kris is happy to have been a part of Another Octave since 2003.
+She now works in Information Technology Systems for Yale New Haven Hospital, and is happy to have been a part of Another Octave since 2003.